ezchx/indieml/README.md

 # IndieML

+A lightweight, transformer-based API that evaluates text for substance, depth, and clarity in under 25ms while achieving 87% of the accuracy of a full-scale LLM.

-A Python client and Model Context Protocol (MCP) server for the Substance API.
+This package provides a Python client and Model Context Protocol (MCP) server for the Substance API.

 ## Python SDK